Fantomas42/buildout-versions-checker/README.rst

   recipe                  = zc.recipe.egg
   eggs                    = buildout-versions-checker
   scripts                 = check-buildout-updates=evolve
-  arguments               = '-s versions.cfg -w'
+  arguments               = '-w --indent 24 buildout.cfg'

 With this part into your buildout, a new script named ``./bin/evolve`` will be created.
 It will check for the available updates of the eggs listed in the